darcamo/pyphysim/docs/hand_written/monte_carlo.rst

-In the implementation of the :meth:`._run_simulation` method in a subclass of SimulationRunner it is necessary to create an object of the SimulationResults class, add each desided result to it (using the :meth:`.add_result` method of the :class:`SimulationResults` class) and then return this object at the end of :meth:`._run_simulation`.
-Note that each result added to this :class:`SimulationResults` object must itself be an object of the :class:`Result` class.
+In the implementation of the :meth:`._run_simulation` method in a subclass of SimulationRunner it is necessary to create an object of the :class:`.SimulationResults` class, add each desided result to it (using the :meth:`.add_result` method of the :class:`.SimulationResults` class) and then return this object at the end of :meth:`._run_simulation`.
+Note that each result added to this :class:`.SimulationResults` object must itself be an object of the :class:`.Result` class.

-After each run of the :meth:`._run_simulation` method the returned :class:`SimulationResults` object is merged with the `self.results` attribute from where the simulation results can be retreived after the simulation finishes.
-Note that the way the results from each :meth:`._run_simulation` run are merged together depend on the `update_type` attribute of the :class:`Result` object.
+After each run of the :meth:`._run_simulation` method the returned :class:`.SimulationResults` object is merged with the `self.results` attribute from where the simulation results can be retreived after the simulation finishes.
+Note that the way the results from each :meth:`._run_simulation` run are merged together depend on the `update_type` attribute of the :class:`.Result` object.

-Since you will have the complete simulation results in the self.results object you can easily save them to a file calling its :class:`SimulationResults.save_to_file` method.
+Since you will have the complete simulation results in the self.results object you can easily save them to a file calling its :meth:`.SimulationResults.save_to_file` method.

 .. note::

-   Call the :meth:`SimulationResults.set_parameters` method to set the simulation parameters in the self.results object before calling its save_to_file method.
+   Call the :meth:`.SimulationResults.set_parameters` method to set the simulation parameters in the self.results object before calling its save_to_file method.
 This way you will have information about which simulation parameters were used to generate the results.